brian-cooney/wdi-project-2/README.md

 # wdi-project-2

-This is my second project for WDI London

 ### Introduction
 **Dev.cast** is a simple full stack web app where users can create a playlist of their favourite technology podcasts.
-Having recently discovered the joys of listening to podcasts on the work commute and felt it would be a good theme for this project brief.
+Having recently discovered the joys of listening to podcasts on the work commute, I decided it would be a good theme to fit the project brief.
 This is **second project** on the *Web Development Immersive* course at **General Assembly, London** using **node.js & express**.
 A hosted version of **Dev.cast** can be found [here] (https://frozen-basin-59637.herokuapp.com/)
 The code can be viewed [here] (https://github.com/brian-cooney/wdi-project-2)